Do you take a lot of time to teach your middle school classroom routines during the first week of the school year?

 5. Begin M.G. (my term for “morning work”)…this has worked well when my 1st period class is my homeroom….this year my 1st period class will not be my homeroom, so perhaps # 5 will be silent read (which I call “Zone” read, based on Nancie Atwell’s The Reading Zone.)

-2) I have routines for the beginning of class, also posted on the Smartboard every day (these vary depending on different things I try each year):
+I have morning routines for the beginning of class, also posted on the Smartboard every day.

-4. Begin M.G. (typically several math problems that review or preview concepts)
+- Begin M.G. (typically several math problems from the Spiral Review)

 The routines listed below are phrased as they are in the handout I give my students.